Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Offering a variety of wild bird seed from a number of different types of feeders scattered around the yard at different heights will increase the number and variety of birds enticed into the yard in search of a free meal.

-Sunflower seeds: The black oil sunflower seeds have a thinner shell than the gray striped variety, making it easier for the birds to open.
+The black oil sunflower seeds have a thinner shell than the gray striped variety, making it easier for the birds to open.
+Sunflower seeds attract:

-Safflower seeds: Birds like safflower seeds, but squirrels tend to leave them alone.
+Birds like safflower seeds, but squirrels tend to leave them alone.
+Safflower seeds attract:

-Suet: Sold in square cakes, a commercially prepared suet cake often includes nuts, berries and other little tasty bits.
+Sold in square cakes, a commercially prepared suet cake often includes nuts, berries and other little tasty bits.
+Suet attracts:

 Orioles also like jelly.